 - Your child’s skills

-- Any sensory or medical challenges your child has related to eating
+- Any sensory or medical challenges your child has that relate to eating

 - How your child has learned and felt about eating